 - $10.50 Bear Canister Hire for two days from Ute Mountaineer in Aspen

-- $40 Half cost of Twin or Double room at the Crested Butte Hostel
+- $49 Half cost of twin or double room at the Crested Butte Hostel (check for current prices)

 I also didn’t include accommodation costs for the night before the hike.